alokamgnaneswarasai/Neural-Collabarative-filtering/readme.md

 * He, Xiangnan, et al. "Neural collaborative filtering."
 Proceedings of the 26th International Conference on World Wide Web.
 International World Wide Web Conferences Steering Committee, 2017.

 This code is highly inspired by [this GitHub repository](https://github.com/yihong-chen/neural-collaborative-filtering.git).(Whole credit goes to that person)

+## Usage

+cd src  ( Move to the src folder which consists of the whole code)

+python3 train.py (download the necessary requirements if there is any thing to be installed)